 We will notify presenters of selected education sessions in late December.

-It hasn't been determined at this time.
-No matter which tool we decide to use, Instructional Communications Systems will be monitoring all sessions to provide technical assistance.
+Blackboard Collaborate Ultra.
+Instructional Communications Systems will be monitoring all sessions to provide technical assistance.
 Volunteer moderators will also attend sessions to help presenters.

 1) Showcase website

 4) Moderator during the session to help keep the session organized